-12 Things Every Woman Should Know About Her Period
+12 Things Everyone Should Know About Their Period

 What to know about your period

-The average woman can expect to get her period approximately 450 times in her lifetime.
+You can expect to get your period approximately 450 times throughout your life.
 But even though you've probably got the hang of your cycle by now, chances are that some menstrual mysteries remain unsolved.
 Maybe your cycle is super long or short, or it's irregular, or it comes with side effects like PMS—and you wonder if what you experience each month is normal.
 Or maybe new issues have cropped up, like really awful cramps or a heavier flow, and you're not sure if you need to tell your ob-gyn what's going on.

-The fact is, it's important to pay attention to what's normal and what isn't during your cycle because changes can provide clues to your overall health, says Taraneh Shirazian, MD, assistant professor of obstetrics and gynecology at NYU Langone Medical Center.
-We asked Dr. Shirazian and other experts to decode puzzling period symptoms, surprising (and potentially scary) side effects, and other crucial pieces of period intel that every woman needs to know.
+The fact is, it's important to pay attention to what's normal and what isn't during your cycle because changes can provide clues to your overall health, Taraneh Shirazian, MD, assistant professor of obstetrics and gynecology at NYU Langone Medical Center, tells Health.
+We asked Dr. Shirazian and other experts to decode puzzling period symptoms, surprising (and potentially scary) side effects, and other crucial pieces of period intel you need to know.

 It's okay to skip your period—really

 If you occasionally hack your birth control to avoid your period (say, during a vacation), you're not alone.
 And fortunately, it's safe.
-"The idea of having a menstrual period every month is an outdated mind-set," says Adam R. Jacobs, MD, medical director of the division of family planning at the Mount Sinai Health System in New York City.
+"The idea of having a menstrual period every month is an outdated mindset," Adam R. Jacobs, MD, medical director of the division of family planning at the Mount Sinai Health System in New York City, tells Health.

 When you use hormonal contraception continuously, "the endometrial lining is thinned, which means you don't need a period to get rid of it," explains Dr. Jacobs.
 If you're on the pill, talk to your MD about skipping the placebo pills and immediately starting a new pack.
-On the ring?
-Ask about replacing it with a new one right away instead of waiting a week.
 You may also want to discuss types of birth control that are designed to reduce the frequency of your period.

 The pill isn't the only option for heavy periods

-From 10% to 30% of women deal with heavy menstrual bleeding, or menorrhagia—a condition that's often accompanied by painful cramps and, if left untreated, can lead to anemia.
+From 10% to 30% of people deal with heavy menstrual bleeding, or menorrhagia—a condition that's often accompanied by painful cramps and, if left untreated, can lead to anemia.

-Other hormonal contraceptives, such as the ring and the birth control shot, can also be used to manage a woman’s flow, says Ana Cepin, MD, an ob-gyn at New York-Presbyterian at Columbia University Irving Medical Center.
+Other hormonal contraceptives, such as the birth control shot, can also be used to manage your flow, Ana Cepin, MD, an ob-gyn at New York-Presbyterian at Columbia University Irving Medical Center, tells Health.
 These birth control options will not only make your period lighter but also shorter, she adds.

-If you're prone to irritation down there, organic tampons might be a better choice, says Monica Svets, an ob-gyn in Cleveland, Ohio, because they're free of fragrances and dyes.
+If you're prone to irritation down there, organic tampons might be a better choice, Monica Svets, an ob-gyn in Cleveland, Ohio, tells Health, because they're free of fragrances and dyes.
 But otherwise, you don't need to splurge on the organic kind.
-According to the FDA, tampons have been tested and found to contain only trace amounts of chemicals (if any), and the risk of adverse health effects from such tiny amounts is negligible.
+According to the FDA, tampons have been tested and found to contain only trace amounts of chemicals (if any), and there's no evidence of adverse health effects from using nonorganic tampons.

 Menstrual cups and period panties are eco-friendly options

-The average American woman goes through more than 10,000 pads or tampons during her lifetime.
+You can expect to go through more than 10,000 pads or tampons during your lifetime on average.
 Luckily, we now have options that are better for Mother Nature.

 Menstrual cups are made of flexible silicon and sit in the vaginal canal to collect (instead of absorb) menstrual blood.
 Most cups can stay in for up to 12 hours, and reusable versions can be kept for years, significantly reducing the amount of waste you'd have if you used a disposable product.
 The cup is reusable because you empty and wash it before reinserting, which might not sound as appealing as tossing it in the trash, but it's a lot more eco-friendly.

 Like the cup, period panties are reusable after washing, meaning they have a smaller environmental footprint than disposable products.
-Depending on the brand (Thinx, Mobibodi, and Dear Kateare popular ones), period panties can hold up to three times the amount of blood one tampon can absorb.
+Period panties can hold up to three times the amount of blood one tampon can absorb.
 If you’re not into pads, these panties are still useful for backup coverage.
 Wear them with a menstrual cup or tampon to stop worrying about leakage.

 Your periods may get worse during perimenopause

-Before they stop altogether when you reach menopause (the average age is 52), your periods will likely get longer and heavier, suggests a 2014 University of Michigan study.
-When researchers tracked more than 1,300 women between the ages of 42 and 52, they found that 91% reported their period occasionally lasted at least 10 days, 88% reported frequent spotting, and nearly 78% recorded at least three days of heavy flow.
+Before they stop altogether when you reach menopause (the average age is 51), your periods will likely get longer and heavier, suggests a University of Michigan study.
+When researchers tracked more than 1,300 women between ages 42 and 52, they found that 91% reported their period occasionally lasted at least 10 days, 88% reported frequent spotting, and nearly 78% recorded at least three days of heavy flow.

 "It's really disconcerting for women whose periods were regular and predictable in their 30s to find them suddenly going haywire in their 40s," says Dr. Jacobs.
 The good news: If you're suffering from bad cramping or anemia, or you just want a shorter, less heavy flow, hormonal contraceptives should help.